A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Noncommutative extension

-which is very important in the noncommutative extension.
-Therefore, we can realize the partial diagonalization of eq.~(\ref{ncH2}) in terms of the new variables up to the first order of $\theta$ and $\tilde{\theta}$,

-We note that the third term in eq.~(\ref{ncH3}) gives the first order correction to the noncommutative parameters.
-This term describes the coupling of oscillator ${}^{\sharp} 1$ and oscillator ${}^{\sharp} 2$ and thus needs to be dealt with particularly.
+We note that the third term in eq.~(\ref{ncH3}) gives the first order correction in the noncommutative parameters.
+This term describes the coupling of oscillator ${}^{\sharp} 1$ and oscillator ${}^{\sharp} 2$ and thus needs to be dealt with particularly because no couplings exist in the commutative case.